 9. Personal Cost of Debt

 Carrying too much debt relative to income is problematic.
 This ratio looks at your cost of debt influenced by your credit mix and FICO score.
 If you have high monthly credit card balances, you probably pay a high-interest rate on that debt.
 Card companies notoriously charge high-interest rates.

 Also, your credit score matters.
 If you have a lower FICO score below 650, lenders will see you as a risky borrower and charge higher interest rates.

 Pay Down High-Cost Debt

-There are two types of debt reduction plans: Snowball Method (tackles the smallest debt first) and Avalanche Method (gets rid of the highest cost first).
+Two types of debt reduction plans exist the Snowball Method (tackles the smallest debt first) and the Avalanche Method (gets rid of the highest cost first).
 I prefer the Avalanche Method to get rid of the highest interest cost of debt first.
-Try eliminating your credit card balances by paying your bills in full.
+Eliminate your credit card balances by paying your bills in full.

 Related Post: How To Pay Down Your Debt For Better Financial Health

 Personal Cost of Debt = (Loan 1/Total Debt)x(Interest Rate for Loan 1) + (Loan 2/Total Debt)x(Interest Rate for Loan 2)

 Debt Amount Interest Rate % % of Total Debt Interest Rate x Weighting